awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: string
 Required: no
 When you register a task definition, you can provide a task role for an IAM role that allows the containers in the task permission to call the AWS APIs that are specified in its associated policies on your behalf\.
 For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.
-IAM roles for tasks on Windows require that the `-EnableTaskIAMRole` option is set when you launch the Amazon ECS\-optimized Windows AMI\.
+IAM roles for tasks on Windows require that the `-EnableTaskIAMRole` option is set when you launch the \.
 Your containers must also run some configuration code in order to take advantage of the feature\.
 For more information, see [Windows IAM Roles for Tasks](windows_task_IAM_roles.md)\.

 ## Network Mode<a name="network_mode"></a>